jirivorel/Hands-on_2023-11_IBP/README.md

 cp -r ont_outdir /storage/plzen1/home/$USER
 ```

 We no longer need the remaining content of the scratch directory.
-So we call the `clean_scratch` utility, which will remove all remaining data, and then we execute the `exit` command to quit the running interactive job.
+So, we call the `clean_scratch` utility, which will remove all remaining data.
+Then, we execute the `exit` command to quit the running interactive job.

 ```shell
 clean_scratch